Wylhelm/excelai/installation_guide.md

 ## Running the Application

-1. Make sure your virtual environment is activated.
+1. Make sure your virtual environment or conda environment is activated.

 2. Start the Flask application:
    ```